- Muhammad is the most popular boy name in the world, with more than 150 million men and boys sharing the name.

 Well, names like Bliss, Dream, and Rhyann may be in vogue for the moment, but they’re likely a flash of popularity that will fade away soon.
 We aren’t likely to be seeing those names in ten years.

-Chasing an edgy naming trend in order to help your baby stand out in a unique way can be tempting, but using your name to stand out from the crowd comes with some real costs.
+Chasing an edgy naming trend to help your baby stand out in a unique way can be tempting, but using your name to stand out from the crowd comes with some real costs.
 Wacky names are a source of ridicule, embarrassment, frustrating mispronunciations, and overall negative impressions.

 People like what is familiar and recognizable to them, and choosing a popular baby name can solidly root a child with a common name in positive associations.
 Instead of having to spell or explain their name for the millionth time, a child can grow up focusing on their ideas in conversations and classrooms, without feeling singled out for their ‘weird’ name.
 People generally have a positive first impression of someone with a recognizable name, and it helps to increase a child’s sense of confidence and self-esteem.

 This is especially important in the workplace.
 A Marquette University study looked at how people’s first names influence hiring decisions.
 Results showed that people with statistically common names (in other words, popular names) were seen as the best-liked and most likely to be hired.
 Employers saw unusual names as the least liked and least likely to be hired.

 While choosing an employee based on the popularity of their name might not always be fair, it’s human nature to prefer that which we find familiar.
 By choosing a popular baby name, parents may be giving their child an immediate advantage in a competitive world.